 Appropriately named, this coffee shop is also an art gallery for local artists.
 Paintings of lighthouses and sea animals and watercolors of pineapples and flowers cover the walls leading to the back of the small café.
 The artists’ names are displayed and all of the artwork is for sale.
 Comfortable leather couches and various stools and seating line the walls and back area leading to the outside courtyard.

-click to enlarge Super fun spot with a warm feel.
+Super fun spot with a warm feel.

 Photo courtesy of Art of Coffee